-A few years ago, you could use simple published equations to obtain the nominal values of trace dimensions for a particular impedance and they were reasonably effective for line widths and spacing above 15 mil (thousandths of an inch).
+Simple published equations used to be adequate to obtain the nominal values of trace dimensions for a particular impedance and they were reasonably effective for line widths and spacing above 15 mil (thousandths of an inch).
 However these simple equations are only approximations and do not give accurate results for line widths used on current technology PCBs.

-You will need to use Field Solver software for calculation of controlled impedances.
+You will need to use Field Solver software for calculation of PCB controlled impedances.
 Their effectiveness is enhanced if they offer "goal seeking" that lets you enter the desired impedance and the field solver calculates the trace dimensions.